GuntherRademacher/rex-parser-generator/docs/sample-grammars/README.md

 ## Sample Grammar: [XPath-40.ebnf](XPath-40.ebnf)

-This grammar was created from W3C Editor's Draft [XML Path Language (XPath) 4.0](https://qt4cg.org/specifications/xquery-40/xpath-40.html) by applying the transformation scripts in folder [XQuery-40](XQuery-40/).
-It is LALR(1).
+This grammar was created from the W3C Editor's Draft [XML Path Language (XPath) 4.0](https://qt4cg.org/specifications/xquery-40/xpath-40.html) by applying the transformation script in folder [XQuery-40](XQuery-40/).
+Adapting the grammar for REx is still a work in progress.
+The grammar is LALR(1).

 ## Sample Grammar: [XQuery-Update-10.ebnf](XQuery-Update-10.ebnf)